mwangiii/alx-interview/0x06-starwars_api/README.md

-# 0x06.
-Star Wars API
+# Star Wars API

+Querying the Starwars API and listing the names of characters per movie.